MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConvertFrom-CMIResultObject.md

 The **Convertfrom-CMIResultObject** cmdlet converts from an **IResultObject** to a **ManagementBaseObject**.

 ## EXAMPLES

+> [!NOTE]
+> Configuration Manager CmdLets must be run from the Configuration Manager site drive.
+For more information see the [getting started documentation](https://docs.microsoft.com/en-us/powershell/sccm/overview).

 ### Example 1: Convert an IResultObject to a ManagementBaseObject by getting a site object
 ```